 When applying for an insurance-related job, potential employers will request your license number and National Producer Number (NPN).

 Complete Continuing Education and Renew Your License

-If your biennial renewal date is prior to Jan.
-1, 2022, you must take 12 hours of continuing education (CE) for a life line of authority in Kansas.
-If your biennial renewal date is after Jan.
-1, 2022, you must take 18 hours of CE for a life line of authority (of which three hours must focus on ethics).
+You must take 18 hours of continuing education (CE) for a life line of authority (of which three hours must focus on ethics).

 If you have a non-resident license with good standing in your home state, you don’t need to take CE courses in Kansas.
 You must provide a clearance letter from your former state of residence.
 A clearance letter is not required if your former state of residence participates in the NAIC’s State-Based Systems Database.